san-sei/documents/content/en/docs/administration/settings.md

 Different levels of permissions to manage users and security keys can be given to new admins.

-* After giving permitions to new admin, click on **Confirm** to finish the process of adding a new admin.
+* After giving permissions to the new admin, click on **Confirm** to finish the process.

 <p align="center">
     <img src="/images/vendor/Panel/add_admin_3.png">